Delioos/crypto-curious-crusaders/src/content/post/blockChain_UseCases.md

 # A free digital currency system

-When
-blockchain, Bitcoin is often the first name that comes to mind. comes to mind.
-This pioneering cryptocurrency was created with the aim of the tyranny of financial institutions and bank robberies. theft.
+When we talk about blockchain, __Bitcoin__ is often the first name that comes to mind.
+This pioneering cryptocurrency was created with the aim of the tyranny of financial institutions and bank robberies.
 Using the decentralization and security of the blockchain, Bitcoin offers a free digital currency, enabling everyone to control everyone to control their financial assets outside traditional borders.